ironexdev/ent-stack-devops/docs/cicd-documentation.md

 - This ensures seamless scalability and efficient orchestration.

 **Database Migrations**
 - Database migrations are executed via Docker directly in the CI/CD pipeline.
-This step ensures that the database schema is consistently updated alongside the application deployment.
+- You will have to specify DB host (in GitHub Action input variable) based on running DB ECS Task
+  - Go to `ECS > Clusters > Services > Select DB service > Tasks > Select Task > Public IP`

 ### Docker